jhpyle/docassemble/_docs/documents.md

 format suitable for printing.
 If you are using the .docx template format and you only use the `{% raw %}{{ ... }}{% endraw %}` syntax in your template, this will always be appropriate.
-But if you want to use other features of [Jinja2], you should read the next section, which explains how to pass variables in raw format to the template.
+But if you want to use "for loops" and other features of [Jinja2] when passing variables using `fields`, `field variables`, or `field code`, you should read the next section, which explains how to pass variables in "raw" format to the template.

 ### <a name="raw field variables"></a>Turning off automatic conversion of .docx variables

-Normally, all values that you transfer to a .docx template are converted so that they display appropriately in your .docx file.
+Normally, all values that you transfer to a .docx template using `fields`, `field variables`, and `field code` are converted so that they display appropriately in your .docx file.
 For example, if the value is a [`DAFile`] graphics image, it will be converted so that it displays in the .docx file as an image.
 Or, if the value contains [document markup] codes that indicate line breaks, these will display as actual line breaks in the .docx file, rather than as codes like `[BR]`.

 However, if your .docx file uses [Jinja2] templating to do complicated things like for loops, this conversion might cause problems.